sermuns/work-tuimer/docs/SESSIONS.md

 ### Starting a Session

-Two ways to start a session:

-1. **From an existing work record**: Select a record and press `S`
+In the TUI, you must select an existing work record, then press `S` to start a session:
 - Updates that record's end time when stopped
 - Use to extend existing entries

-2. **New session**: Press `S` when no record is selected
-   - Creates a new work record when stopped
-   - Start time is set to current time
+To create a new task with a session, use the CLI `session start` command.

 ### Session Controls